KorolPaul/tokenz/wp-content/plugins/photo-gallery/readme.txt

 = MULTIPLE WIDGETS =

-There are four widgets in the gallery plugin: WordPress Standard Tag Cloud, Dynamic Photo Gallery Tags Cloud (Premium version), Photo Gallery Slideshow and Photo Gallery widget.
+There are four widgets in the gallery plugin: WordPress Standard Tag Cloud, Dynamic Tags Cloud (Premium version), Slideshow and Gallery widget.
 Use one of these widgets to display your albums on the sidebar areas of your website.

 = IMAGE WATERMARKING AND RIGHT CLICK PROTECTION =